shuzhao-li-lab/Phosphatidylserine_analyses/README.md

   - I have also done the first round of Compound Discoverer compound identification, though very few was matched
   - The results of HILICpos part is stored and documented in https://www.synapse.org/#!Synapse:syn12613596/wiki/610530

+## The branch - annotation-with-CD-exported-tables
+- This branch is to merge feature table with CD exported Compound tables.
+- So that we have another annotation from Compound Discoverer (esp. mzCloud) together with public available annotations （e.g., HMDB & massbank).
+-